Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Developer Study

-We used a within-subjects, counterbalanced design with two conditions~\citep{wohlin2012experimentation}.
-In the \emph{baseline} condition, participants received a scenario description, observed behavior, and logs with metrics.
-In the \emph{DEFault++ assisted} condition, participants received the same materials plus the DEFault++ diagnosis: Level~1 fault status, Level~2 fault category, Level~3 localized root cause, and supporting feature-group evidence.
-Each participant completed all four scenarios, two per condition.
-We counterbalanced condition assignment across two survey forms.
-This scenario-based evaluation follows prior developer studies of DL debugging techniques~\citep{umlaut,kunit}.
+We evaluate DEFault++ through a developer study using real-world transformer debugging scenarios derived from reproduced GitHub issues.
+Participants review four scenarios and select the most appropriate repair action for each one.
+For two scenarios, participants receive only the debugging artifacts available from the reproduced issue (\eg logs, model outputs).
+For the other two scenarios, participants receive the same artifacts together with the diagnosis generated by DEFault++.
+We use the study to measure how DEFault++ affects repair correctness, confidence, and self-reported completion time, and how participants perceive the usefulness of its diagnoses.

-We derived the four scenarios from reproduced real-world GitHub issues (see \cref{sec:defaultpp_casestudy}), each representing a distinct transformer fault category (\cref{tab:devstudy_scenarios}).
-For one scenario (S3), the output of DEFault++ was partially correct (see \cref{tab:devstudy_results}).
-We included this scenario to test whether the partial diagnosis would still help developers select the correct repair action.
+\textbf{Developer Study Design.} We use a within-subjects, counterbalanced design with two conditions~\citep{wohlin2012experimentation}.
+In the baseline condition, participants receive the scenario description, observed behavior, logs, and metrics.
+In the DEFault++ assisted condition, they receive the same materials plus the DEFault++ diagnosis, including fault status, fault category, predicted root cause, and supporting feature group.
+Each participant completes all four scenarios, with two scenarios assigned to each condition.
+We counterbalance condition assignment across two survey forms, following prior scenario-based developer studies of DL debugging techniques~\citep{umlaut,kunit}.

-Each scenario asked participants to choose one repair action from four options: the correct repair from the source issue, two incorrect repairs targeting related components, and one unrelated hyperparameter change.
-The task measured whether participants could translate the available diagnostic evidence into the correct repair direction.
+The four scenarios cover Masking, Positional, KV Cache, and Variant faults (\cref{tab:devstudy_scenarios}).
+For S1, DEFault++ provides a correct diagnosis at all three levels.
+For S2, S3, and S4, DEFault++ correctly detects the fault and predicts the correct fault category, but predicts an incorrect root cause (\cref{tab:devstudy_diagnosis}).
+We include these imperfect-diagnosis scenarios to evaluate whether category-level diagnosis and supporting feature groups can still guide repair selection when the root-cause prediction is incorrect.

-The primary outcome was repair-action correctness, scored against the ground-truth fix from the source issue.
-We also collected self-reported confidence on a 5-point scale and self-reported time as a perceived-effort measure.
-After completing all scenarios, participants rated the clarity, usefulness, and practical value of the DEFault++ diagnosis on 5-point Likert scales and answered two preference questions comparing the baseline and assisted conditions.
+The primary outcome is repair correctness, scored against the ground-truth fix from the source issue.
+We also collect self-reported confidence on a 5-point scale and self-reported time as a perceived-effort measure.
+After completing the scenarios, participants rate the clarity, usefulness, and practical value of the DEFault++ diagnosis on 5-point Likert scales and answer preference questions comparing the two conditions.